-1) The public agency will ensure that the hearing aids worn in school by children with hearing impairments are functioning properly; and 2) The external components of surgically implanted medical devices (e.g., cochlear implants) are functioning properly, except that the agency will not be responsible for any post-surgical maintenance, programming, or replacement of any component, external or internal, of the medical device.
+• Highland Free School will ensure that the hearing aids worn in school by children with hearing impairments are functioning properly; and

+• The external components of surgically implanted medical devices (e.g., cochlear implants) are functioning properly, except that Highland Free School will not be responsible for any post-surgical maintenance, programming, or replacement of any component, external or internal, of the medical device.

 Methods of Ensuring Services

-The public agency may use the Medicaid or other public benefits or insurance programs in which a child participates to provide or pay for services required under IDEA, as permitted under the public benefits or insurance program, except that the public agency: a) May not require parents to sign up for or enroll in public benefits or insurance programs to receive FAPE; b) May not require parents to incur out-of-pocket expenses such as payment of a deductible or co-pay for services required by IDEA, but may pay the cost that parents otherwise would be required to pay; c) May not use a child's public benefit if that use would: i) Decrease lifetime benefits; ii) Result in the family paying for non-school services that would otherwise be paid for by public benefits; iii) Increase premiums or lead to discontinuation of benefits; or iv) Risk loss of eligibility.
-The public agency must notify parents that their refusal to allow access to their public benefits does not relieve the agency of its responsibility to provide all required IDEA services.
+•Highland Free School may use the Medicaid or other public benefits or insurance programs in which a child participates to provide or pay for services required under IDEA, as permitted under the public benefits or insurance program, except that Highland Free School; 1. a) May not require parents to sign up for or enroll in public benefits or insurance programs to receive FAPE; 2. b) May not require parents to incur out-of-pocket expenses such as payment of a deductible or co-pay for services required by IDEA, but may pay the cost that parents otherwise would be required to pay; 3. c) May not use a child's public benefit if that use would: i) Decrease lifetime benefits; ii) Result in the family paying for non-school services that would otherwise be paid for by public benefits; iii) Increase premiums or lead to discontinuation of benefits; or iv) Risk loss of eligibility.

+• Highland Free School must notify parents that their refusal to allow access to their public benefits does not relieve the agency of its responsibility to provide all required IDEA services.
-3) The public agency must obtain a one-time written consent from the parent, after providing written notification and before accessing the child's or the parent's public benefits for the first time.
-The consent must specify:

-a) The personally identifiable information that may be disclosed; b) The purpose of the disclosure; and c) The agency to which the disclosure may be made.
+• Highland Free School must obtain a one-time written consent from the parent, after providing written notification and before accessing the child's or the parent's public benefits for the first time.
+The consent must specify: a) The personally identifiable information that may be disclosed; b) The purpose of the disclosure; and c) The agency to which the disclosure may be made.

-4) The public agency must provide a written notification to the child's parents before accessing the child's or parent's public benefits or insurance for the first time and prior to obtaining the one-time parental consent and annually thereafter.
+• Highland Free School must provide a written notification to the child's parents before accessing the child's or parent's public benefits or insurance for the first time and prior to obtaining the one- time parental consent and annually thereafter.